mohitpandey92/pyproject-template/{{ cookiecutter.repo_name }}/README.md

    - The template includes a `.pre-commit-config.yaml` file, which uses pre-commit hooks to standardize linting and processing of Jupyter notebooks.
    - This ensures that the code follows the defined standards and helps in maintaining the code quality.
 5. *deploy the package to a private PyPi server*
    - This allows you to host your package on a private `pypi` server, making it accessible to other organization users or compute environments without publishing it to a public server.
-Most of the tutorials on the web focus on publishing to a public PyPi server, which is not suitable for proprietary code.
-   - This is particularly useful for proprietary code that cannot be shared publicly.
+   - Most of the tutorials on the web focus on publishing to a public PyPi server, which is not suitable for proprietary code.

 ## Folder structure